-To fulfill program requirements for either the stand-alone or en route MA, students must complete eight courses.
+To fulfill program requirements for the MA, students must complete eight courses.
 At least five of these courses must be taken in the Sociology Department at Brandeis.
-One course must be a proseminar: either the Masters proseminar (Soc 250a), which students working toward the stand-alone MA take in addition to their coursework, OR one full year of SOC 300a, which students working toward the en route MA take.
-The MA proseminar (Soc 250a) will meet several times during the fall semester and includes professionalization workshops, attendance at Department colloquia and other meetings.
+One course must be a full year of SOC 300a.
 At least two other courses must be Sociology graduate seminars (courses numbered 200 or higher) or joint undergraduate/graduate seminars.
 One of the eight required courses must be in research methods and one must be in social theory.
-The research methods and theory classes can be taken in any department with the approval of the Graduate Committee.
-One course must be an independent study (Soc 294b) through which students are working on their final project OR an exam preparation course (Soc 294a) which students enroll in the semester before they complete the MA exam.
-One course may be an internship (SOC 292a).
 For upper-division courses (numbered 100 to 199) to be given graduate level credit, they should be supplemented by additional meetings, readings, and/or written work; the form that this enhancement will take should be worked out with the course instructor in the first two weeks of the course.

-All MA students will complete either a Master's project or the MA exam.
+In addition to coursework, students will complete either a Master's project or the MA exam.
 The MA exam is a take-home examination given in the last week of classes of the spring semester.
 Two Sociology Department faculty members, either from the Graduate Committee or selected by the Graduate Committee, will draft the exam.
 These same faculty members will read the exam, which will be graded on a pass/fail basis.
 The exam will include two questions that draw on the coursework students have taken in theory and research methods as well as on their substantive interests.
 The exam will be given to the students at noon on the day following the last day of class and will be due 72 hours later to the faculty who are administering it.
 The completed exam can be no longer than 15 pages double spaced, Times New Roman 12 point type, 1 inch margins.
 Students will be notified of their grade on the exam within two weeks of handing in the paper.
 Any student who fails the exam will be given the option to retake it once - the following spring